 - Do less laundry.
 You do not need to wash every clothing item after only one wear (except underwear and socks).
 If it doesn’t smell or isn’t stained, wear it a few more times.
 It will save water and extend the life of your clothes.
 That’s an amazing way to make your wardrobe more sustainable!

 - Wash your clothes in cold water.
-I wash everything in cold water and let me tell you, my laundry always comes out super clean!
-Also, do not forget to check my all-natural laundry detergent recipe!
+I wash everything in cold water and let me tell you, my laundry always comes out super clean, and it makes my clothes last so much longer!
+Also, do not forget to check my all-natural laundry detergent recipe.

 - Air dry your clothes.
 Dryers are super convenient but they’re so energy-intensive!
 Air-drying your clothes on a line or a drying rack, on the other hand, is free and will make your clothes last longer.
 Not to mention the fresh smell it leaves on your clothes!